apify/crawlee/README.md

 ### Act used and synchronous API

-This example shows shows an act that has short runtime - just few seconds.
+This example shows an act that has short runtime - just few seconds.
 It opens a webpage http://goldengatebridge75.org/news/webcam.html that contains webcam stream from Golden Gate bridge, takes a screenshot and saves it as output.
 This makes act executable at Apify platform synchronously with a single request that also returns its output.